| Francais

 What does a mental game coach do?

 The primary goal is to improve performance by teaching athletes mental skills they use in competition.
 We don't use couches, prescribe medicines, or work with abnormal behavior.
-A mental coach teaches players how to be more confident, focus better, stay composed under pressure, practice more efficiently, and develop pre performance routines.
+A sports psychology coach or a mental coach teaches players how to be more confident, focus better, stay composed under pressure, practice more efficiently, and develop pre performance routines.
 Mental coaches also work with teams to develop team unity and cohesion, improve coach-athlete relationships, and help the team perform to its full potential.

 Does This Mean I Will Never Lose?